YinkaOlusola/employees_absenteeism_dashboard/README.md

 \
 \
 \

-## After Data Wrangling, the following were included in each Tables
 \
-\
+## After Data Wrangling, the following were included in each Table
 \
 \
 ● **Month** based on Month of absence;

 ● **Season** based on Month of absence;